gopasspw/gopass/docs/setup.md

 For OpenBSD 6.2 and earlier, install via `go get`.

+Please note that the OpenBSD builds uses `pledge(2)` to disable some syscalls, so some features (e.g. version checks, auto-update) are unavailable.

 ### Set up a GPG key pair

 gopass depends on the `gpg` program for encryption and decryption.
 You **must** have a